joelparkerhenderson/system-quality-attributes/doc/orthogonality/index.md

 </span>

+**Define orthogonal:** <span data-chatgpt-prompt="define orthogonal (computers and software)">In computing and software, orthogonal refers to the idea that different features or aspects of a system are independent and do not affect each other.
+This means that a change in one feature will not affect the behavior or function of another feature.
+In other words, orthogonal features should not have any dependencies or correlations with each other.
+This approach is often used in the design of programming languages, where orthogonal features make the language more modular, easy to use, and maintainable.</span>

 ## See Also

 * [Wikipedia: Orthogonality#Computer_science](https://wikipedia.org/wiki/Orthogonality#Computer_science)

 * [Dictionary]()

-* [OpenAI: orthogonal](https:://openai.com): <span data-chatgpt-prompt="define orthogonal (computers and software)">In computing and software, orthogonal refers to the idea that different features or aspects of a system are independent and do not affect each other.
-This means that a change in one feature will not affect the behavior or function of another feature.
-In other words, orthogonal features should not have any dependencies or correlations with each other.
-This approach is often used in the design of programming languages, where orthogonal features make the language more modular, easy to use, and maintainable.</span>